hazelcast/hazelcast/site/docs/enterprise/operator-openshift.md

 To pass the license key to the cluster to be started, we need to create a `Secret` object which holds our license key.

-To create a Licese Key Secret, click to `Add` link from left menu then click `From YAML` card.
+To create a License Key Secret, click to `Add` link from left menu then click `From YAML` card.

 ```yaml